Pulmozyme Side Effects

 Applies to dornase alfa: inhalation solution

-Along with its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking dornase alfa, check with your doctor immediately:More common:

 For Healthcare Professionals